WummoFTW/MLAB-GPS/README.md

 - [x] Add a clock **Prescaler** (From 10MHz to 1KHz)

 ### Testbench
-- [ ] Testbench the costas loop
+- [x] Testbench the costas loop
 - [ ] Testbench the Delay-Locked Loop
-- [ ] Run testbench and verify outputs (FUCKING HOPE SOME SHIT SHOWS UP)
+- [ ] Run testbench and verify outputs

 ## Visuals
 ### Logic diagram